Best travel eSIM for Pakistan in 2026

 We weigh travel eSIM brands for Pakistan on coverage, speed, reliability, which local carrier they ride, how cleanly they sidestep biometric SIM registration, and fair use terms.
 Ranking is never for sale.

-The strongest travel eSIM for Pakistan is whichever brand rides Jazz, Zong, Telenor Pakistan or Ufone with the broadest verified coverage for your route, honest fair use terms, working hotspot, and an online checkout that lets you skip the in-country biometric SIM registration step.
+HelloRoam is Simscanner's top-ranked travel eSIM for Pakistan, with the cheapest sourced entry we tracked from $3.99.
 Pakistan mandates biometric verification for local prepaid SIMs through the PTA and NADRA, so a travel eSIM that settles identity at checkout is the simplest path for a short visit.
 Coverage is strongest across Karachi, Lahore and Islamabad on 4G.
 Weigh the brands in the ranking below.

 We grade each brand on how far it reaches, how fast it runs, how steady it stays, which Pakistani carrier carries it, how openly it states unlimited and fair use limits, how cleanly it avoids the local biometric step, and what reviewers report.
 Independent throughout, and never for sale.